Mukul-Singhal/Crypto-Rush/README.md

 #  Crypto Rush 💰

-Crypto Rush is a web-app that you nedd to get all the latest information about the crypto World.
+Crypto Rush is a web app that gives all the latest information about cryptocurrencies to all the crypto punks out there.## Screenshots
-## Screenshots

 ![Project](https://i.imgur.com/ezr5Rlg.gif)